-The salary range for each classification shall be as set forth in Appendix A. which is attached hereto and made a part thereof.
+The salary range for each classification shall be as set forth in Appendix A.

 Effective the first full pay period following ratification of this successor MOU by EUPA and approval by the City Council on its regular agenda in accordance with the Brown Act and the City's Sunshine Ordinance, but in no event earlier than the first full pay period following July 1, 2022 EUPA represented employees employed by the City shall receive a four and one half percent (4.5%) base salary increase.